jmahowald/grab-letsencrypt/README.md

 Note that you need rsync on your system to be able to automatically download the files.

-Also note because we're grabbing
+Also note because we're grabbing files over rsync from a mounted docker container the symlinks won't work